freakaziod210/lds-take-home-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-To run the code use the command `npm start`
+To run the code first use the command `npm i` to install all of the dependencies, then use the command `npm start` to run the server

 Technologies used: